 Nevertheless, when I think about travel, I reflect on the countries but also think about specific cities.
 To me, sometimes the cities draw me to the country because they reflect a community and lifestyle.

 Hopefully, this year Hungary, Poland, and Cuba are on my bucket list.
 I want to visit these cities: Budapest, Kraków, and Havana.
 The important word is hope because I don’t know my consulting schedule.
 My consulting supports my travel schedule, fortunately, I believe I will see them.
 These are fantastic locations in 2017.

 Where do you think I should visit?

 Upcoming Travel Bucket List

-Divided by the River Danube, Budapest, is Hungary’s capital.
-The 19th-century Chain Bridge connects the hilly Buda district with flat Pest area, now united, making the city Budapest.
-A funicular runs up Castle Hill to Buda’s Old Town, where the Budapest History Museum.
-Here is a history of city life from Roman times.
-Trinity Square is home to 13th-century Matthias Church and the turrets of the Fishermen’s Bastion where I can stand and see sweeping views.
+Budapest – The 19th-century Chain Bridge connects hilly Buda district to flat Pest area.
+Now the two districts are united as one city, Budapest.
+A funicular goes to Castle Hill to Buda’s Old Town, where the Budapest History Museum.
+The city captures life from Roman times.
+Trinity Square is home to a 13th-century Matthias Church and the turrets of the Fishermen’s Bastion is where I can stand and see sweeping views.

 Havana is Cuba’s capital city.
-16th-century Old Havana and the Spanish colonial architecture is like stepping back in time.
-It includes the Castillo de la Real Fuerza, a fort, and maritime museum.
-The iconic 1920s landmark, National Capitol Building, is famous as a movie backdrop.
+The 16th-century Old Havana and Spanish colonial architecture are like stepping back in time and I can’t wait to see it.
+Havanna includes the Castillo de la Real Fuerza, a fort, and maritime museum.
+The iconic 1920’s landmark, National Capitol Building is famous for being a movie backdrop.
 Old Havana’s baroque Cathedral de San Cristóbal and Plaza Vieja reflect the city’s vibrant architectural mix.